-These are summaries of the different itineraries offered.
+ITINERARIES These are summaries of the different itineraries offered.
 For all the rides you need to be both riding fit and physically fit, happy to cope with your own horse and to mount / dismount unaided in uneven terrain.
 Sand Hills of Merzouga Ride This itinerary starts with a night in Ouarzazate.
 From here you are driven to meet the horses near Tafraout, and the ride follows a progressive route, heading north east, at times close to the Algerian border, finally ending at the great sand dunes at Merzouga.
 The first and last nights are at the comfortable Hotel Le Fint in Ouarzazate, other nights are in more simple guesthouses in the desert.
 There is usually about 5 to 6 hours riding a day and the ride takes you deep into the desert, passing typical Moroccan villages, oases of date palms, dramatic dry mountain ranges, and sand dunes of Ouzina and Merzouga.
 Here you say goodbye to the horses and drive back to Ouarzazate for the final night.

-Essaouira & Atlantic Coast Ride The meeting point for this ride is Marrakech and the first night is usually spent here (if everyone arrives early you may stay in Essaouira).
-On the second day you drive to Diabat, close to Essaouira, where you meet the horses.
-The ride follows the Atlantic coast, heading south following tracks through cedar and argan forests, along cliff tops and over sand dunes, and across deserted beaches.
+Essaouira & Atlantic Coast Ride The meeting point for this ride is Marrakech and the first night is usually spent here.
+On the second day you drive to Imsouane, where you meet the horses.
+The ride follows the Atlantic coast, heading north following tracks through cedar and argan forests, along cliff tops and over sand dunes, and across deserted beaches.
 About 4 to 5 hours riding each day with good opportunities for long canters.
-The ride ends close to Timezguida Ouftas (the mosque of the beach) and from here you drive back to Essaouira for the night, transferring to Marrakech the next morning.
+The ride ends about 30 minutes drive south of Essaouira and you will be driven to Essaouira for the penultimate night.
+The morning to explore this famous walled town before transferring to Marrakech for the final night.
 Mountains & Plateaux of Marrakech The meeting point for this ride is Marrakech and the first night is usually spent at Terre d'Amanar, which is the base for the horses and only 40 minutes drive from Marrakech.
 From here you set off riding in to the foothills of the Atlas mountains, following tracks through the pine forests, across open plateau, over high passes and through picturesque mountain villages.
 There is 4 to 5 hours riding each day, with opportunities for canters on the forest tracks, but quite a lot of slower work too as you climb into the